You do not need to obtain any permissions where:

 For example, the fair dealing exceptions can apply when you copy material for the purpose of research, study, criticism, review, parody, satire, reporting the news, or giving legal advice.

-Amendments in 2017 introduced exceptions to facilitate the import and export of accessible formats or published works and exceptions that enable persons with a disability and anyone assisting them, as well as organisations assisting persons with a disability to use copyright material.
+Amendments in 2017 introduced exceptions to facilitate the import and export of accessible formats or published works (in accordance with the Marrakesh Treaty) and exceptions that enable persons with a disability and anyone assisting them, as well as organisations assisting persons with a disability to use copyright material.
 The Australian Copyright Council website provides further information on the Copyright Amendment (Disability Access and Other Measures).

 In addition, special restrictions not related to copyright often apply to the copying of rare or unique works in the library's collections.
 These may be due to preservation concerns, conditions of acquisition, or because of the operation of other laws (such as defamation and privacy).